charlespeters/ARWHD/_posts/2014-09-22-the-other-parts-of-sass.md

 ---

-This is just the surface of SASS.
+This is just the surface of Sass.
 There's so many things that don't get as much air play as imports, mixins, nesting and variables that are just as useful as those things.
-Leave me a comment and let me know how you're using other parts of SASS and some cool use cases, I would love hear more about how you folks use SASS.
+Leave me a comment and let me know how you're using other parts of Sass and some cool use cases, I would love hear more about how you folks use Sass.